The Sydney Morning Herald: Good Weekend

+Good Weekend was launched in May 1978, as a Saturday magazine appearing in both SMH and The Canberra Times.
+The editor was Valerie Lawson, and Cyprian Fernandes was founding chief sub-editor.
-Good Weekend is a liftout magazine that is distributed with both The Sydney Morning Herald and The Age in Saturday editions.

-It contains, on average, four feature articles written by its stable of writers and others syndicated from overseas as well as sections on food, wine and fashion.

-Writers include Stephanie Wood, Jane Cadzow, Melissa Fyfe, Tim Elliott, Konrad Marshall and Amanda Hooton.
+It is now distributed with both The Sydney Morning Herald and The Age in Saturday editions.
+It contains, on average, four feature articles written by its stable of writers and others syndicated from overseas as well as sections on food, wine, and fashion.
+Writers include Stephanie Wood, Jane Cadzow, Melissa Fyfe, Tim Elliott, Konrad Marshall, and Amanda Hooton.

-Other sections include "Modern Guru," which features humorous columnists including Danny Katz responding to the everyday dilemmas of readers; a regular column by writer Benjamin Law; a Samurai Sudoku; and "The Two of Us," containing interviews with a pair of close friends, relatives or colleagues.
+Other sections include "Modern Guru", which features humorous columnists including Danny Katz responding to the everyday dilemmas of readers; a Samurai Sudoku; and "The Two of Us", containing interviews with a pair of close friends, relatives or colleagues.

-"Good Weekend" is edited by Katrina Strickland.
-Previous editors include Ben Naparstek, Judith Whelan and Fenella Souter.
+Good Weekend is edited by Katrina Strickland.
+Previous editors include Ben Naparstek, Judith Whelan (2004–2011) and Fenella Souter.

 Digitisation

 The paper has been partially digitised as part of the Australian Newspapers Digitisation Program project of the National Library of Australia.